 Our programs use a range of modalities – teaching, consulting, coaching, and peer learning – and an approach that integrates management skill building, leadership development, and a multicultural framework.
 By cultivating more effective leaders and organizations through these holistic program methods, we, in turn, contribute to creating a more powerful nonprofit sector and community advocates who are better prepared and able to advance a fair, just, and healthy society.

 Fundraising Academy for Communities of Color

 Created in 2004 by CompassPoint and the Grassroots Institute for Fundraising Training (GIFT), the Fundraising Academy for Communities of Color (FACC) is an intensive training and coaching program specifically for fundraising staff, board members, and other volunteers within nonprofits based in communities of color.
-Over 100 organizations have graduated from the academy, with learning cohorts supported by the W.K.
-Kellogg Foundation, the Evelyn & Walter Haas, Jr. Fund, The California Endowment, and PG&E. The academy draws upon the expertise of seasoned fundraising professionals of color and provides a framework for learning and skills development that includes interactive training, coaching, and peer learning.
+The academy draws upon the expertise of seasoned fundraising professionals of color and provides a framework for learning and skills development that includes interactive training, coaching, and peer learning.
 Read more.

 Next Generation Leaders of Color (NGLC) Leadership Development Program

 The Next Generation Leaders of Color program uses a multicultural leadership framework to guide managers of color in Bay Area health and human service organizations to master the ability to supervise, develop, inspire, and influence people - and with special emphasis on financial strategy.
 Read more.